w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page explores the wide range of diversity of people and abilities and highlights some of the types of web accessibility barriers that people commonly encounter due to inaccessible designs of websites and web tools.
+This page explores the wide diversity of people and abilities.
+It highlights some web accessibility barriers that people commonly experience because of inaccessible websites and web tools.

-**Note:** This page is illustrative and is not intended to be an exhaustive listing of all disabilities and barriers.
+**Note:** This page is illustrative and is not a complete list of all disabilities and barriers.

 {::nomarkdown}
 {% include box.html type="end" %}